 Stage: Days 1-30 from launch.

-Investment ratio: 90% PPC, 10% SEO (basic listing optimization).
+Investment ratio: 90% PPC, 10% SEO(basic listing optimization).

 Reasoning: A new listing has no review velocity, no ranking history, and no algorithm signal.
 PPC is the only way to generate any traffic.
 Aggressive PPC spend during launch (often at unprofitable ACOS) is buying ranking momentum.

 Specific tactic: Launch with 21 days of broad-match Sponsored Products at 2-3x your target ACOS.
 Goal is review velocity and search term discovery, not profitability.
 Pull bids back at day 21 once you have ranking signal.
+(See Google's SEO Starter Guidefor the official documentation.)

 Stage 2: Active ranking phase